 Whether you think you have termites or you know you have termites, MightyMite Termite Services can provide you peace of mind.
 We offer a free inspection that will cover the entire area of your home.
 After our inspection, we’ll be able to give you a full report on whether you have an infestation and what we can do about it.
 The sooner an infestation is able to be caught, the less damage will be done to your home.
 That can end up saving you thousands of dollars and will keep your house in one piece.

 What Is the Best Way to Treat a Termite Infestation?

-MightyMite prides ourselves on using pest control products that are strong and powerful, yet safe for the environment.
+MightyMite prides ourselves on using pest control products that are strong and powerful, yet have less of an impact on the environment.
 Not only do these solutions work well for getting rid of termites, but they are also less invasive on you as the homeowner.